furbski/gabefurber/content/post/AUD210/test-jounral-entry.md

 date = 2020-09-04T06:24:00Z
-excerpt = "Hopefully this is working correctly." hero = "/images/monet.jpg" title = "Test jounral entry"
+excerpt = "Hopefully this is working correctly." hero = "/images/monet.jpg" title = "Test journal entry"

 +++
 # Here we are.